rzf16/rzf16.github.io/_posts/2022-01-18-social-responsibility.md

 Of course, a problem arises when the consumer is unaware of SDSC's behavior.
 In this case, even if the consumer is willing to punish, SDSC still attracts the majority of customers simply due to ignorance.
 This is absolutely **not** the fault of the consumer - everyday people living busy lives cannot be expected to perform extensive research on each company they buy from.
 This is the critical role of media: consumers need accurate, accessible, and easily understandable information to decide on accepting or rejecting the proposals made by businesses.

 ## The Line in the Sand
 Knowing that we have this power, the natural question is when we should use it.
-At what point does the unethical behavior of a company outweigh the value it provides in the form of its products and technological advances?
+At what point does the unethical behavior of a company outweigh the value it provides in the form of its products?
 This is something that will vary heavily from person to person depending on their own moral compass.
 I do not feel comfortable telling anyone what their ethics should be, especially when I am by no means a perfectly ethical being.
 In fact, nobody is.
 But as long as we know the power we have as responders, we can always band together to draw a line in the sand, whenever it may be necessary.